andrew/ultimate-awesome/README.md

 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-voip](https://github.com/onmyway133/awesome-voip) - 🤙Learning VoIP, RTP, pjsip and SIP.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
-- [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
-This repository is still being continuously improved.
 - [Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
 - [awesome-websocket-security](https://github.com/PalindromeLabs/awesome-websocket-security) - Awesome information for WebSockets security research.